qxb3/gruvbox.hypr/README.md

 * Not really a problem but if you want to support multiple music players and not just spotify change the `PLAYER` variable in `config/eww/sidebar/scripts/music.sh`.

 <br>

-## Credits

-[hyprdots](https://github.com/prasanthrangan/hyprdots) - I used this as a base / starter.
-You can think of this as a strip down version of **hyprdots** but with widgets.